-Friday, December 5Sports.
+Tuesday, January 27Sports.
 Travel.
 Events.
 Play

 Editor’s Pick

-2026 sports business conferences and events calendar
+2026 sports business events and conferences calendar

 Calendars, Editor's Pick, Sports Business

-2026 sports business conferences and events calendar
+2026 sports business events and conferences calendar

-In this month-by-month calendar, we take a look at the sports business conferences, events and awards that are taking place in 2026.
+In this month-by-month calendar, we take a look at the sports business events, conferences and awards that are taking place in 2026.
 The global sports business calendar is rich with opportunities for industry leaders, entrepreneurs, and professionals.
 Sports business events are critical to the growth and evolution of the sports tourism sector, acting as platforms for networking, innovation, and strategic collaboration.
 These events, such as conferences, summits, and trade expos, bring together key stakeholders, including league executives, sponsors, broadcasters, and technology innovators.
 They provide a forum for addressing current challenges, exploring emerging trends, and shaping the future of sports.
 This page will be updated as schedules are announced.
 Events and dates ...

 FIFA Women’s World Cup 2035: a potential UK sports tourism blockbuster